 Summer Running Advice

-Hot days lie ahead and it’s important to let your body acclimatise to a new running challenge.
+Hot days lie ahead and it’s important to let your body acclimatize to a new running challenge.
 DuChene herself took some time off after running two spring marathons but is now getting back in to 5Ks and 200m sprints before taking on new marathons in the fall.

 “Ease yourself into new conditions, particularly in Ontario where the weather can drastically change,” DuChene suggests.
 “Rather than focus on your watch, go by effort so that you don’t overexert yourself on those extreme weather days.”